-Transition New Mills is part of a global network which aims:
+Transition New Mills is part of this network, which aims:

 - to help the whole community work together